How to Become a Wound Care Nurse

 • Certified Foot Care Nurse

 You may also seek certification through the National Alliance of Wound Care and Ostomy.
 One of the eligibility requirements is either a completed wound and skin care course or certification from the WOCNCB.
-You must also have hands-on clinical training or two years full-time or four years part-time experience in wound management.
+You must also complete 120 hours of hands-on clinical training or two years of full-time (or four years part-time) experience in the care of patients with wounds.

-The American Board of Wound Healing offers a certified skin and wound specialist certification.
-You must have two years of experience in the hospital or outpatient setting with training as a wound care assistant.
+The American Board of Wound Healing offers a certified skin and wound specialist certification requiring two years of experience in the hospital or outpatient setting with training as a wound care assistant.
 You must also complete 200 hours of training and active practice each year in the past two years.
-In addition, 12 continuing education units in wound care and core competencies in wound care must be completed.
+In addition, you must complete 20 continuing education units and core competencies in wound care.

 Working as a Wound Care Nurse

 A wound care nurse’s responsibilities may vary depending on the work setting.
-Certified wound care nurses are sought after in outpatient clinic settings, diabetic clinics, hospitals, nursing homes, and oncology clinics.
+Certified wound care nurses work in various settings, including:

 Frequently Asked Questions About Becoming a Wound Care Nurse